williamjoy/midi-to-websocket/README.md

 # midi-server

 Examples of how to send MIDI message events via WebSocket.
-Tested in Ubuntu 20.04 LTS.
+Tested in Ubuntu 20.04 LTS/MacBook Arm64 arch.

 First, connect the MIDI device, use `amidi -l` to view the connected MIDI devices, and update the MIDI deviceID in the program if necessary.